Fyssion/Clam/README.md

 ## Features

-Here's a brief list of Clam's most prominent features:
+Here's a brief list of Clam's most notable features:

 - Music
   - Clam uses [youtube-dl][ytdl] and its own player system to play music in voice channels.